purplecabbage/phonegap-plugins/Android/BarcodeScanner/README.md

 1. To install the plugin, move barcodescanner.js to your project's www folder and include a reference to it in your html files.
-2. Create a folder called "beetight" within your project's src/com/ folder and move the java file into it.
+2. Create a folder called 'src/com/beetight/barcodescanner' within your project's src/com/ folder and move the java file into it.

+    mkdir <your_project>/src/com/beetight/barcodescanner
+    mv ./BarcodeScanner.java <your_project>/src/com/beetight/barcodescanner

 ## Using the plugin ##
 The plugin creates the object `window.plugins.barcodeScanner` with one method `scan(types, success, fail, options)`